 Examples of such devices are Smart TVs, Smart Watches, Smart Refrigerators.
 Some companies like Sonos, Harman Kardon, Bose even have smart speakers with both Alexa and Google Assistant built-in

-According to IDC, the premier global market intelligence firm, India is actually the fastest growing large market globally.
+According to IDC, the premier global market intelligence firm, India is the fastest-growing large market globally.
 India's smart home devices market grew 78% YOY in 2019.

-A large part of this growth has come from third party smart devices especially smart lighting which have seen nearly 248% increase from 2018.
+A large part of this growth has come from third-party smart devices, especially smart lighting devices, which have seen a nearly 248% increase from 2018.
 It's also important to note that smart speaker shipment has grown by 53%.
-Nearly 12 million smart home devices were shipped in India in 2019.
+About 12 million smart home devices were shipped in India in 2019.

 One more interesting trend from the Indian markets is around hearables.
 Almost all hearables support Google Assistant and Alexa.
 India is the 4th largest market of hearables, and this category grew 444% in 2019.

-Domain-specific voice assistants as the name suggests are specific to a particular domain for, eg., eCommerce, Travel, Healthcare or Hospitality.
+As the name suggests, Domain-specific voice assistants are specific to a particular domain, e.g., eCommerce, Travel, Healthcare or Hospitality.

 Yes, voice technology has problems.
 Call them challenges or call them opportunities that one can tap into it, pun intended!

 These audio clips are sent to Google or Amazon.
 These tech giants have exposed these audio recordings to humans, albeit in an anonymised manner yet, a significant infringement on privacy.
 There have already been numerous cases where such recordings have led to privacy issues.

-Speech recognition, perhaps the most critical component of a Voice Assistant, is not present for a lot of languages spoken around the world.
+Speech recognition, perhaps the most critical component of a Voice Assistant, is not available for a lot of languages spoken around the world.
 The problem is not only limited to speech recognition but also extends to other critical functional areas of Voice Assistants.

-To create innovations in the field of voice assistants and conversational AI in India - we need a Bharat Bhasha stack, similar to Bharat stack which enabled myriad of use cases in the fintech space.
+To create innovations in the field of voice assistants and conversational AI in India - we need a Bharat Bhasha stack, similar to the Bharat stack, which enabled a myriad of use cases in the fintech space.